How to Get to the Rome Colosseum

 By subway, the fastest way

-Ride a city bus
+Ride the city bus

 Arm yourself with patience because the traffic is chaotic, the streets are narrow and the bus lines are usually quite full of Romans, but at least you will arrive at the Colosseum more rested.
 Check the Rome public transport website for more details on schedules, tickets and fares.